looeee/blackthread.io/content/tutorials/0-intro.md

 toc: false
 comments: false
 ---
 Welcome to the Black Thread series of tutorials on [three.js](https://threejs.org/)!
 These tutorials are intended to get you up to speed and creating your own three.js apps, fast.
-We'll cover the basics the library while incrementally creating a basic app, starting with the absolute bare minimum required to get something to display (render) and then working up from there to add camera controls, animation, automatic resizing, textures, lights and more.
+We'll cover the basics the of the library while incrementally creating a basic app, starting with the absolute bare minimum required to get something to display (render) and then working up from there to add camera controls, animation, automatic resizing, textures, lights and more.

 Once you have followed through to the end of Chapter 6, you will have a solid understanding of the components of a three.js app and will be able to proceed with building your own apps that will run in any modern browser, on phones, tablets and laptops.